 The new Local Government Act requires Councils to act on climate change and all of our neighbouring Councils declared Climate Emergencies before the legislation was enacted.
 We can expect Bayside, Stonnington, Hobsons Bay and Glen Eira to increase their expenditure on sustainability in response to the emergency.

 Glen Eira has just completed the first year of a strong social housing program.

 Port Phillip has been, and continues to be, a leader in many of the services now required of local governments.
 That’s why so many people are drawn to live here, and that’s why we take pride in our vibrant, creative and caring community.
 Yet, some are using tactics of fear and misinformation to push a radical agenda of service cuts and the privatisation of community assets.

-In recent months we have witnessed the fragility of privatised age care and childcare services, the importance of strong public health services, the need for more and better social housing.
+During Covid-19, we have witnessed the fragility of privatised age care and childcare services, the importance of strong public health services, the need for more and better social housing.